-It is a Center established at the Federal University of Uberlandia (UFU) and affiliated to The National Council for Scientific and Technological Development (CNPq), the United Nations Academic Impact Program (UNAI), the United Nations Global Compact (UNGC), and the Sergio Vieira de Mello Chair of the Office of the United Nations High Commissioner for Refugees (UNHCR) in Brazil.
+It is a Center established at the Federal University of Uberlandia (UFU) and affiliated to The National Council for Scientific and Technological Development (CNPq), the United Nations Academic Impact Program (UNAI), the United Nations Global Compact (UNGC), and the Sergio Vieira de Mello Chair of the Office of the United Nations High Commissioner for Refugees (UNHCR).

-The Center has been working with several partners, including the Judiciary Power, the Public Attorney's Office, Federal Government, and the Office of the High Commissioner for Human Rights (OHCHR) in Geneva.
+The Center has been working with several partners, including the Judiciary Power, the Public Attorney's Office, Federal Government, foreing and international organizations, such as the Office of the High Commissioner for Human Rights (OHCHR) in Geneva.

 Forum for the Promotion of Freedom of Religion or Belief